 defendant to a term of probation, also known as community supervision

 in Texas.
-If the defendant successfully completes the term of probation
+If the defendant finished their probation term ordered by the

-ordered by the court, the crime can be sealed from public view.
-By contrast,
+court, the crime can be sealed from public view.
+By contrast, if the defendant

-if the defendant fails to successfully complete the court-ordered term
+fails to successfully complete the court-ordered term of probation, he/she

 Eligibility for Deferred Adjudication

 According to Texas law, virtually any crime is eligible for deferred adjudication.

 However, there are several offenses where defendants are barred by law

 The following are the only crimes that cannot receive deferred adjudication in Texas:

 The decision to impose deferred adjudication is made according to a case-by-case

 basis.
 Factors that are taken into consideration when making a decision